antoinewidmer/antoinewidmer.github.io/content/objectives/index.md

 IPC4MH pursues the following specific objectives:

-**O1 – To establish an evidence-based framework for immersive prevention centres.**
+**To establish an evidence-based framework for immersive prevention centres.**
 This objective focuses on identifying user needs, ethical guidelines, and clinical requirements for XR-based mental-health prevention.
 It includes the analysis of target populations, prevention goals, and evaluation criteria to ensure feasibility, safety, and inclusion.

-**O2 – To develop an integrated XR platform for multimodal prevention and monitoring.**
+**To develop an integrated XR platform for multimodal prevention and monitoring.**
 This includes designing and implementing a modular technological platform that integrates sensing, XR content, and data analytics for real-time monitoring of user engagement and wellbeing indicators.

-**O3 – To design and validate responsible AI models for mental-health support.**
+**To design and validate responsible AI models for mental-health support.**
 IPC4MH will train and validate interpretable AI models for affective and behavioural data, enabling personalised feedback, adaptation of preventive exercises, and explainable recommendations, aligned with ethical and GDPR principles.

-**O4 – To conduct multi-site pilots addressing different user archetypes.**
+**To conduct multi-site pilots addressing different user archetypes.**
 Two pilots will be carried out: one targeting younger users (junior archetype) and one focusing on older adults (senior archetype).
 Each pilot will assess feasibility, usability, engagement, and effectiveness through validated psychological and behavioural measures.

-**O5 – To ensure dissemination, exploitation, and sustainability.**
+**To ensure dissemination, exploitation, and sustainability.**
 IPC4MH will deliver open-access materials, training resources, and exploitation strategies to foster long-term sustainability of prevention centres beyond the project duration.

 ---